SveltePress/sveltepress/README.md

   * description
   The description of the site.
 If you set a +page.md description frontmatter.
 It would override this.
   Default is `'Build by Sveltepress'`
-* addInspect - Determine whether
+* addInspect - Determine whether to add [vue-plugin-inspect](https://github.com/antfu/vite-plugin-inspect) plugin.
+It is useful when develop sveltepress or you want to inspect the vite pipeline
 ## LICENSE

 MIT